cdisc-org/rule-transformations/README.md

 In order to create a transformer provider for a different type of storage, implement the `Transformer` interface.
 Some provider implementations are already provided:

 - `CosmosdbTransformer` for ms cosmosdb storage
-- `FileTransformer` for simple json filesystem storage
+- `JSONTransformer` for simple json filesystem storage
+- `YAMLTransformer` for simple yaml filesystem storage

 ## Create transformers